 A Plant Pest Risk Assessment (PPRA) for invertebrates, microorganisms, and GE plants (where appropriate), to characterize plant pest risk, if any.

-As described in the proposed rule, APHIS is proposing to maintain specific information regarding the regulation on a website.
+As described in the proposed rule, APHIS proposed to maintain specific information regarding the regulation on a website.